 Sergio Perez adds:

-The Red Bull Racing team collides with a very good performing red Ferrari, Charles Leclerc argues:
+The Red Bull Racing team faces a strongly performing Ferrari.
+Charles Leclerc states:

 "For me, today was a bit of a harder Friday.
 FP1 was a bit tricky, I improved in terms of driving in FP2, but there is still quite a bit of work to do.
 I don't think that anyone really put their lap together.
 Qualifying is tomorrow, when hopefully we'll have a good run.
 Let's push".

-Similarly, Carlos Sainz Jr. confirms the good impressions experienced during the rehearsals:
+Similarly, Carlos Sainz Jr. reinforces the positive impressions gained during practice:

 "It has been an interesting Friday as we had to deal with a lot of new things compared to the last time that we raced here.
 The track is completely different from what it used to be: it's definitely faster and the new tarmac feels totally different in terms of grip as far as I can remember.
 We need to keep working on understanding how the tires behave but, in general, I think we have a good baseline to start preparing for tomorrow's qualifying".